First a word about the COVID-19 Pandemic and CORE Charter.

 - Blended Learning ~ This option includes a combination choice of home study courses, Resource Center classes, workshops, computer, field trips and funds for community classes and tutoring.

 - Distance Learning ~ This option supports the student largely through online learning including web-based courses, virtual classrooms and student/teacher interaction over a device screen.
-High School students may choose up to 4 a-g approved exclusive online courses.
 And as always take advantage of the Resource Center, computers, and field trips!

 - Career Technical Education (CTE) ~ This college and career ready option is a Blended Learning option with pre-designed electives toward a career pathway completion and certification.